ruanvdmerwe/triplet-entropy-loss/README.md

 To generate embeddings from etc from the models created, you can use the **create_embeddings.py** file.
 Once the embeddings are generated you can use the notebooks in the notebook folder to further investigate the data.

+The folder also contains a file, **spectobot.py** which can be used to launch a telegram application that can be used to further gather data about model performances in the wild as well as help in gathering data to further train models.
+Specifically on utterances where users speak normally instead of reading of a prompt.